El Reno in Canadian County, Oklahoma — The American South (West South Central)

 Other nearby markers.
 At least 1 other marker is within 5 miles of this marker, measured as the crow flies.
 Fort Reno (approx. 5.1 miles away).

 Regarding Major General Jesse Lee Reno.
-General Reno's most famous namesake is the city of Reno, Nevada.
+General Reno's most famous namesake is the city of

 Even though he is currently buried in Georgetown, that was not his initial resting place.
 After his death, his body was initially buried in Boston, his wife's hometown.

 There appears to be an error in the text, as the Second Battle of Bull Run (Second Battle of Manassas) happened on August 28-30, 1862, so it is in conflict with the July 1862 date shown.
 Also, it's known that his promotion to Major General happened on August 20, 1862.